ntno/ntno.net/docs/wood/chest.md

 ---
-img_cards:
+grid_css: ntno_img_card_grid
+tiles:
 #   - img_src: /img/chest/class_photo.jpeg
-#     img_caption: 'Philadelphia Woodworks Class Photo, July 2018'
+#     caption: 'Philadelphia Woodworks Class Photo, July 2018'

-#     img_title: ''
-#     img_alt: collage of photographs depicting students in woodshop
+#     alt_text: collage of photographs depicting students in woodshop

   # - img_src: /img/chest/plywood_frame_and_siding.jpeg
-  #   img_caption: 'plywood chest and douglas fir siding'
+  #   caption: 'plywood chest and douglas fir siding'
-  #   img_title: ''
+  #
-  #   img_alt: a plywood box and stacks of long, thin wood pieces
+  #   alt_text: a plywood box and stacks of long, thin wood pieces

   # - img_src: /img/chest/corner_detail.jpeg
-  #   img_caption: 'siding attached to plywood and distressed. first coat of polyurethane applied'
+  #   caption: 'siding attached to plywood and distressed. first coat of polyurethane applied'
-  #   img_title: ''
+  #
-  #   img_alt: close up of siding.  wood has been scored to create a weathered effect.
+  #   alt_text: close up of siding.  wood has been scored to create a weathered effect.

   # - img_src: /img/chest/chest_and_lid.jpeg
-  #   img_caption: 'siding sealed with polyurethane.  second coat applied'
+  #   caption: 'siding sealed with polyurethane.  second coat applied'
-  #   img_title: ''
+  #
-  #   img_alt: wood chest and lid.  wood color is a richer orange color than in previous photos.
+  #   alt_text: wood chest and lid.  wood color is a richer orange color than in previous photos.

   - img_src: /img/chest/pilot_tips_detail_9_13_18.jpeg
-    img_caption: 'class notes on how to drill a pilot hole to particular depth'
+    caption: 'class notes on how to drill a pilot hole to particular depth'
-    img_title: ''
-    img_alt: detail of notebook illustration of power drill.  drill bit has a piece of painter's tape attached.
+    alt_text: detail of notebook illustration of power drill.  drill bit has a piece of painter's tape attached.
   - img_src: /img/chest/seal_tips_detail_9_13_18.jpeg
-    img_caption: 'class notes on proper application of sealant'
+    caption: 'class notes on proper application of sealant'
-    img_title: ''
-    img_alt: detail of notebook illustration of paintbrush pulling sealant from the edge to the center of a piece of wood.  this motion is marked with an X.
+    alt_text: detail of notebook illustration of paintbrush pulling sealant from the edge to the center of a piece of wood.  this motion is marked with an X.
 ---
-**Storage Chest**
+# Storage Chest
 August 2018 - October 2018

 *Rustic Storage Trunk* class build at [Philadelphia Woodworks](http://www.philadelphiawoodworks.com/){target=_blank}.